sbslee/fuc/docs/cli.rst

    Filter a VCF file by annotations from Ensembl VEP.

    Positional arguments:
-     vcf         VCF file annotated by Ensembl VEP (zipped or unzipped). expr        Query expression to evaluate.
+     vcf         VCF file annotated by Ensembl VEP (compressed or uncompressed). expr        Query expression to evaluate.

    Optional arguments: